AvaloniaUI/avalonia-docs/docs/basics/user-interface/introduction-to-xaml.md

 xmlns:alias="definition"
 ```

-It is standard practice to define all the namespaces you are going to use in the root element.&#x20;
+It is standard practice to define all the namespaces you are going to use in the root element.

 Only one namespace in a file can be defined without using the alias part of the attribute name.
 The alias must always be unique with in a file.